 This second year was filled with some ups and downs, but looking back on all the highlights and everything I accomplished, I have nothing but good feelings.
 I feel like I finally belong somewhere, like I finally have a home, and like I have something to live for.
 I’m going to miss this year and all that it was, miss my friends and brothers, and miss my little apartment life at least a little bit.
 I really will.

 And lastly, I was happy.
 If I could re-do this second year, I would.
 I loved it and I’ll always cherish it.
-And now I’m looking forward to this summer and next year: traveling to Africa, finishing long-distance with my boyfriend, moving into a house, living with my APO brothers, having four day weekends, attending Lollapalooza, spending weekends at my lake house, being home for a little while.
+And now I’m looking forward to this summer and next year: traveling to Africa, finishing long-distance with my boyfriend, moving into a house, living with my friends, having four day weekends, attending Lollapalooza, spending weekends at my lake house, being home for a little while.
 Cheers to the second year.